ab2bc/AQY/crates/sui-rpc-loadgen/README.md

-# sui-rpc-loadgen: Load Generator for SUI RPC Servers
+# sui-rpc-loadgen: Load Generator for AQY RPC Servers

 `sui-rpc-loadgen` is a utility that facilitates the generation of read and write loads on single or multiple Sui RPC servers.
 Its primary functions include performance testing and data correctness verification.